Vyral/base-template/_posts/2023-09-13-making-the-leap-embracing-a-career-in-real-estate-for-a-brighter-future.md

 {% include excerpt.html %}

 Are you at a crossroads in your career, wondering if there's something more fulfilling out there for you?
 I can relate because I've been there too.
-I'm Drew Richmond, the team leader of the Dave Hook Real Estate Team at Keller Williams of Central P.A.
+I'm Drew Richmond, the team leader of the Dave Hooke Real Estate Team at Keller Williams of Central P.A.
 Today, I want to share with you how a single question changed my life forever and led me to a rewarding career in real estate.

 It all began during a period of transition in my professional life when I was grappling with a sense of purposelessness in my work.
 That's when someone asked me a question that would ultimately reshape my future: "Have you ever considered a career in real estate?"